 First, create detailed policies and procedures around audit handling.

 Second, educate staff on changes in procedures.

 Third, keep up-to-date with regular reviews of audit logs and audit trails.

 You should also be prepared to keep these logs for a minimum of 6 years as is required for HIPAA Compliance.
 These logs should be stored in a raw format for at least six (6) months to one (1) year.
 After that, you can store these logs in a compressed format.

 In conclusion, a HIPAA compliance service (like us) provides helpful guidance on establishing the logs that will help you monitor your network.
+Our HIPAA Prime™ program is a turn-key solution that helps you build a robust compliance program from the ground up.
 With the right documents in place, your staff can safeguard PHI from internal and external attempts to compromise the data.